exasol/virtual-schemas/jdbc-adapter/README.md

 * How is the **SQL syntax** of the data source, including identifier quoting, case-sensitivity, function names, or special syntax like LIMIT/TOP.
 * Which **capabilities** are supported by the data source.
 E.g. is it supported to run filters, to specify select list expressions, to run aggregation or scalar functions or to order or limit the result.

-In adition to the aforementioned dialects there is the so called ```GENERIC``` dialect, which is designed to work with any JDBC driver.
+In addition to the aforementioned dialects there is the so called ```GENERIC``` dialect, which is designed to work with any JDBC driver.
 It derives the SQL dialect from the JDBC driver metadata.
 However, it does not support any capabilities and might fail if the data source has special syntax or data types, so it should only be used for evaluation purposes.

 If you are interested in a introduction to virtual schemas please refer to the EXASOL user manual.
 You can find it in the [download area of the EXASOL user portal](https://www.exasol.com/portal/display/DOWNLOAD/6.0).